MicrosoftDocs/ATADocs/ATPDocs/deploy/directory-service-accounts.md

 - **In a single-forest, single-domain deployment**, if you aren't planning to install the sensor on any AD FS servers, you can use the built-in Domain Controllers security group.

-- **In a forest with multiple domains**, when using a single DSA account, we recommend creating a universal group and adding each of the domain controllers and AD FS servers to the universal group.
+- **In a forest with multiple domains**, when using a single DSA account, we recommend creating a universal group and adding each of the domain controllers and AD FS / AD CS servers to the universal group.

 If you add a computer account to the universal group after the computer received its Kerberos ticket, it won't be able to retrieve the gMSA's password until it receives a new Kerberos ticket.
 The Kerberos ticket has a list of groups that an entity is a member of when the ticket is issued.